tencent cloud

 .setConsumerGroup(consumerGroup)

-// Set consumer subscription name
+// Set the consumer subscription name.

 .setSubscriptionExpressions(Collections.singletonMap(topic, filterExpression))